 Personally, creating a to-do list for each day is a ritual to help me get motivated and move into my day with a sense of purpose.
 At the end of the day, reviewing my to do list helps me feel accomplished and proud of myself – my list helps me see meaningful achievements even though I may not have had any external affirmations.

-It’s OK if a To-Do List Isn’t for You
+It’s OK If An “Isolation Wellbeing Daily To-Do List” Isn’t for You

-Everyone is processing this season of grief and transition differently, and I do want to name and make abundantly clear that there’s really no wrong way to move through Coronavirus quarantine as long as the choices you are making are choices made with kindness for yourself and your community.
+Everyone is processing this season of grief and transition differently, and I do want to name and make abundantly clear that there’s really no wrong way to move through COVID-19 quarantine and isolation as long as the choices you are making are choices made with kindness for yourself and your community.

 If rest and reset- or even rage or grief- are what you need to care for yourself well in this season then, by all means, put a to-do list on hold.
 For many of us, however, giving ourselves structure and goals can help us move through this season with more care and a bit more grounding.